rbind/njtierney.com/content/post/2018-02-07-acknowledgements.markdown

 tags: []
 ---

-Last week I got "the letter" from the university that basically says "You, Nicholas Tierney, are a Dr.".
+Last week (specifically, the 1st Feb) I got "the letter" from QUT that basically says "You, Nicholas Tierney, are a Dr.".
+Well, specifically, it says:

+> The Queensland University of Technology’s Registrar has executively approved your degree and you are now entitled to use the title of "Dr".

+So:

 ![](https://njtierney.updog.co/gifs/njt-dr-nick.gif)